 What does a dental assistant do?

 A dental assistant is an oral health professional who assists the dentist to provide preventative, restorative, and surgical treatments.
-Job responsibilities vary greatly, and can include positions such as office management and lab technician.
+They also work independently taking x-rays, providing sealants, and doing lab work.
+Job responsibilities vary greatly, and can include positions such as office management.

 What areas of dentistry do dental assistants work in?